 The assessment report must order compliance with a driver safety plan which may include: (1) treatment for the person's misuse, abuse or dependence on alcohol or controlled substances; (2) attendance at a driver's school under s.
 345.60, Stats.; or (3) both.
 If the plan requires inpatient treatment, the treatment may not exceed 30 days.

-1991 Wisconsin Act 277, effective January 1, 1993, specifies that the plan may also include a component that makes the person aware of the effect of his or her offense on a victim and a victim's family.
+Current law specifies that the plan may also include a component that makes the person aware of the effect of his or her offense on a victim and a victim's family.
 The plan must include a termination date consistent with the plan which may not extend beyond one year.